Fee levy opt-outs

 - meaningful volunteer and internship opportunities;

-- meaningful job opportunities for undergraduate students;
+- meaningful job opportunities for undergraduate and graduate students;

 - mentorship from people with experience in diverse fields;